On order continuous duals of vector lattices of continuous functions on resolvable spaces: Introduction and overview

 In the applications that we give in Section~\ref{sec:triviality_of_order_continuous_duals}, the $\Gamma_n$ are, in fact, typically closed nowhere dense subsets of $X$.
 The above discussion shows that this is not totally unexpected.

 In order to continue our discussion of the theorem, we recall the following notion that was introduced by Hewitt \cite{Hewitt1943}.

-\begin{definition*} A topological space $X$ is called \emph{resolvable} if there exists a subset $D$ of $X$ such that $D$ and $X\setminus D$ are both dense in $X$.
-We shall then say that such a subset $D$ is a \emph{resolving subset of $X$}, or that it \emph{resolves $X$}. \end{definition*}
+\begin{defn} A topological space $X$ is called \emph{resolvable} if there exists a subset $D$ of $X$ such that $D$ and $X\setminus D$ are both dense in $X$.
+We shall then say that such a subset $D$ is a \emph{resolving subset of $X$}, or that it \emph{resolves $X$}. \end{defn}

 Hence part (1) of the hypotheses implies that $X$ should be resolvable, but not just that: Combination with part (2) shows that it must be resolvable in a special manner.
 If one thinks of $E$ as given, then, using that the $\Gamma_n$ may as well be taken to be disjoint, the interpretation of the parts (1) and (2) taken together is the following: There exists a resolving subset of $X$ that can be split into at most countably infinitely many non-empty parts, in such a way that $E$ is sufficiently rich with respect to each of these parts in order to be able to supply all separating functions in part (2).
 If one wants to coin a more or less suggestive terminology, then, although it does not capture everything, one could call $\{\,\Gamma_n : n\in\mathbb N\,\}$ an $E$-separated resolution of $X$.